surface-ui/surface_catalogue/README.md

 ```

-## Contributing
+## Running the catalogue from `surface_catalogue`

-You can run a standalone version of the catalogue with the following commands:
+You can run a standalone version of the catalogue by running the following command
+inside the `surface_catalogue` project:

 ```
 mix dev